 The Cambridge Amateur Radio Association (CARA) came into existence on December 4, 1913, when a group of wireless radio operators formed the Wireless Association of Cambridge.
 The founders were Roy Waller, J. Homer McMunn, Edward “Tom” Sarchet, George Rubicam, George Robey, Don Hinton, Paul Simcox, E.D.
 Shipley, Ray Sears, and Miss Nellie Waller 8ACU, (Roy’s sister).
 Nellie Waller was the first licensed female radio operator in the area, the second female operator in the state of Ohio, and only the fourth in the entire United States.

 These folks were the real pioneers.
-They were a young group of experimenters in an age of new technology, with no experts or elmers to consult for assistance in their endeavors.
+They were a young group of experimenters in an age of new technology, with no experts or Elmers to consult for assistance in their endeavors.
 Transmission and reception of signals in those early days was primitive and limited.
 Out of town communications occurred only under very rare night-time conditions, by transmitting a group of continuous wave tones, using a code developed by Samuel F.B.
 Morse, which has since become known as the Morse Code.
 Starting in 1912, wireless operators were licensed by the government and were allocated special segments of the radio frequency spectrum for operation and experimentation.

 J. Clayton “Nick” Nicholson, a native of Cambridge, obtained his first license 8CFM in 1919, at age 13, and became a very active and avid CW operator.
 He became an expert, and it is said that he handled hundreds, even close to a thousand messages each month.
 Nicholson was a sub-dealer in ham radio equipment and a prime mover in the old Cambridge Radio Club.
 In 1928 his call was changed to W8VP.
 It is said that the phonetics for his call were W8 Vest Pocket… he was never known to use phone.

 In March of 1935, Nicholson was elected President of The Cambridge Amateur Radio Association and prime founder of the hamfests of 1935 and June 1937 in the National Hotel in Cambridge.
 (These hamfests were similar to the Dayton Hamvention in that they combined a hamfest with a national convention which including many gifted technical speakers and major equipment sponsors.)
-Nicholson was a Chief Radioman (RMC) in the U.S. Navy Reserve and was teaching radio in a Navy Communications School in Indianapolis, Indiana, when he was taken ill and later passed away, while receiving treatment in Albuquerque, New Mexico, in 1943.
+Nicholson was a Chief Radioman (RMC) in the U.S. Navy Reserve and was teaching radio in a Navy Communications School in Indianapolis, Indiana, when he was taken ill and later passed away while receiving treatment in Albuquerque, New Mexico, in 1943.

 In 1949, The Cambridge Amateur Radio Association obtained permission from Nicholson’s family to adopt his call, W8VP, as their own, in his honor.
 The ensuing petition to the FCC was granted.
 W8VP is now heard as the identifier, both voice and CW, on the club’s repeater system.

-In the 1950s and 60s, two former presidents, Al Blancett W8BMS and Clarence Waller W8RVU (Roy’s son, now W8CL) were the main driving forces with the organization, and Joe Wagner WA8AHV helped form a radio club at Cambridge High School.
+In the 1950s and 60s, two former presidents, Al Blancett W8BMS and Clarence Waller W8RVU (Roy’s son, later W8CL) were the main driving forces with the organization, and Joe Wagner WA8AHV helped form a radio club at Cambridge High School.
 During this period, alignment with the Civil Defense of the county was forged, and many technical achievements through amateur radio were developed which are in use today.

 Then, in the 1970s came the development of the high-frequency repeater systems.
 Former president, Ron Rogers WB8ERB (now WW8RR), developed and placed into operation the first computer-controlled repeater system in the state.
 An updated version of this system is still in operation today.